-Did you know that 450 million people worldwide currently suffer from a mental illness?
-That number may be astounding, but you have the power to help.
+Did you know that 1 in 8 people worldwide have a mental illness?
+That number may be astounding, but you have the power to do something.
 All you need is a piece of paper and something to write with to start, but don't stop there.
 Join us in our youth mental health movement.
 Tell your story.
 Mental health matters, so let's do something about it!

 Mental Health & Intersectionalities: a Series

 Letters to Strangers took our best-selling, experts-raving World's First Youth-for-Youth Mental Health Guidebook and turned some key sections of it into YouTube episodes.
 Watch now for a dive into race, ethnicity, youth, and mental health, particularly in the context of U.S. history but also featuring concerns and legacies felt by many around the world.
 As always - written and produced entirely by youth; expert/professional-reviewed and approved.
-(More episodes to come!
-Subscribe to stay tuned.)
+(First season - 7 episodes - now complete!)

 Write a Letter